opsmop/opsmop/README.md

 OpsMop
 ======

+(Fair warning: FULL DOC SITE COMING THIS WEEKEND - this Readme may not be 100% accurate!)

 OpsMop is a next-generation configuration management platform from Michael DeHaan, focused on web-scale deployments, extremely maintainable high-quality plugins, and ease of use through a Python 3 DSL.

 OpsMop is currently an alpha level codebase in very active development, currently offering a limited set of supported